vuejs/awesome-vue/README.md

 - [v-scroll-lock](https://github.com/phegman/v-scroll-lock) - A Vue.js directive for body scroll locking without breaking scrolling of a target element
 - [vue2-perfect-scrollbar](https://github.com/mercs600/vue2-perfect-scrollbar) - PerfectScrollbar minimalistic wrapper
 - [vue-scroll-to](https://github.com/KevinHoughton/vue-scroll-to) - Adds a directive that listens for click events and scrolls to elements.
+- [vue-scroll-progressbar](https://github.com/guillaumebriday/vue-scroll-progressbar) - A customizable component that indicates the scroll relative position in a progressbar.

 *Virtual scrollbar*